marcuslze3/uniswap-swap-detector-bot/README.md

 - UNI-1
   - Fired when a transaction contains a UniswapV3 swap
-  - Severity is always set to "low" (mention any conditions where it could be something else)
+  - Severity is always set to "low"
-  - Type is always set to "info" (mention any conditions where it could be something else)
+  - Type is always set to "info"

 ## Test Data